-You may ask if your sewer lines are also included in your homeowners’ insurance.
-In this article, we will discuss if sewer lines are also included in homeowners insurance.
+You may ask if your sewer lines are also part of your homeowners’ insurance.
+In this article, we will discuss if sewer lines are also part of your homeowners’ insurance.
 Come on, let’s all find out!
-We hope you will learn more about insurance specifically homeowners insurance through this write-up.
+We hope you will learn more about sewer line insurance specifically homeowners insurance through this write-up.

 Home Sewage Systems

-A lot of homes are connected to a local water and sewer system.
+A lot of homes have a local water and sewer system.
 However, most people are not aware of where the utility company’s responsibility ends, and the homeowners’ begins.
-In reality, most basic problems with these systems are not actually covered by homeowners insurance which can lead to unexpected and unnecessary bills when something gets destroyed.
+In reality, most basic problems with these systems are not part of homeowners insurance which can lead to unnecessary bills when something is ruined.

 First things first, what Is homeowners insurance, and what does it cover?